 Are you data rich and insight poor?
 Otherwise known as D.R.I.P

 Gartner’s research confirms that only one-third of C-Suites are measuring return on investment (ROI) as a strategic priority.
-This serves as an accurate depiction of the cavernous gap between the vision and reality of data-driven business strategies.
+This sums up the cavernous gap between the vision and reality of data-driven business strategies.

 Bench Resources – We have 12 PhD level data scientists with practical backgrounds in economics, business, logistics, and tech along with access to the third fastest cloud computing system in the U.S. housed at the University of Rochester

 Confirmation – We provide clients with a second look at their hypothesis, algorithms, or results to remove bias and add another set of experienced eyes